 Generate a new self-signed certificate (You will later get a chance to obtain a Let's Encrypt certificate) option and then press ENTER.

-Having Jitsi Meet successfully installed, use the following script to apply for a Let's Encrypt SSL certificate:
+After Jitsi Meet is successfully installed, use the following script to apply for a Let's Encrypt SSL certificate:

 During the process, input your email